 Mulch, such as woodchips, can be applied any time of year.
 The size of the area to be mulched should be as large as practical with the mulch not more than 4 inches deep and not up against the tree trunk.

-The Village has free woodchips available at a fenced pickup site located on the north side of Curtiss St. at the intersection of Katrine St. Hours are dawn to dusk Mon-Fri, and 7:00 a.m. to 3:00 p.m. on Saturdays and Sundays.
+The Village has free woodchips available at a fenced pickup site located on the north side of Curtiss St. at the intersection of Katrine St. Hours are dawn to dusk Mon-Fri, and Saturdays and Sundays from 7:30 a.m. to 3:00 p.m.
 Residents are welcome to take the amounts they need using their own transport.
 Delivery is not available.

 Parkway trees in Downers Grove are pruned to improve tree structure, enhance tree vigor, increase aesthetic appeal, provide adequate clearance, and maintain safe conditions in the right-of-way.
 It is especially important to prune young trees to develop a strong form and improve longevity.
 Dead and weak branches are removed to prevent the spread of decay to the rest of the tree, and to decrease the chances of storm damage.
 Branches that detract from the natural beauty of a tree are removed to maintain the crown shape and symmetry typical of the species.
 In order to facilitate movement of pedestrians and cars along Village sidewalks and streets, trees are pruned up to remove low branches and improve visibility.

 The Village has implemented a five-year pruning cycle,meaning all parkway trees will be pruned once every five years.
 The Pruning Areas Map 2021 shows the areas scheduled for 2020 and the Proposed Pruning Areas Map 2021 to 2025 shows the areas tentatively scheduled in the coming years.
 Exact boundaries may change slightly subject to budget availability and tree pruning needs.
 For individual trees not located in the sections scheduled for pruning, staff evaluates the trees and schedules work as appropriate in response to resident requests.